 Buying Home Insurance Before Closing

-If you are buying a new home and have a mortgage, your lender will require you to purchase home insurance to protect their collateral.
-For many new home buyers, home insurance is another box to check to get to closing, but let's make sure we are getting proper coverage before we cross the finish line.
+If you are buying a new home and have a mortgage, your lender will require you to secure home insurance before closing.
+For many new home buyers, home insurance is just another box to check, but let's make sure you are getting proper coverage before crossing it off your list.

 The Six Major Coverages in your Homeowners Policy

 Coverage A - Dwelling - This is coverage for the structure of your house.
-The coverage limit ($) should equal the replacement cost of your home - the cost to completely rebuild your home from the ground up (expert tip: this is NOT the same as the market value you paid to buy the house).
+The coverage limit ($) should equal the replacement cost of your home - the cost to completely rebuild your house.
 Assuming you get a standard HO3 policy, your coverage A will cover damages to your home from perils like:

-Be sure to check what is excluded in your policy as some types of damage, like flooding, earthquake, and mold, are usually not covered.
+Check what is excluded in your policy as damage from a flood, earthquake, and mold is often not covered.
 You can purchase extra endorsements or separate policies to get coverage for these types of damage if you are at risk.

 Coverage B - Other Structures - This covers structures on your property that are not attached to your home.
 Examples of these structures are detached garages, storage sheds, pools that are NOT connected by a concrete walkway or patio, gazebos, etc.